bem/bem-sdk/README.md

 About
 -----

-This tool allows getting information about BEM entity using [string](#string-representation) as well as forming string representation based on [BEM-naming](#bem-naming).
+This tool allows getting information about BEM entity using [string](#string-representation) as well as forming string representation based on [naming object](#object-representation-of-bem-entity).

 Install
 -------